EtiennePerot/perot.me/src/posts/infinifactory-the-big-blowout/infinifactory-the-big-blowout.md

 ## Conclusion

 I am not affiliated with Zachtronics, I just love their games.
 You should buy them.
-They are all available DRM-free on [Steam][Zachtronics on Steam] and [GOG][Zachtronics on GOG] for reasonable prices and they all work on Linux.
+They are available DRM-free on [Steam][Zachtronics on Steam] and [GOG][Zachtronics on GOG] for reasonable prices and they all work on Linux.

 [Zachtronics]: http://www.zachtronics.com/
 [Infinifactory]: http://www.zachtronics.com/infinifactory/